Akash-Sharma1/code_tester/README.md

 - Make an extra commented line at the end of the code.
 - Specify Timeout and  number of test cases to be made.
 - Specify each value via '-'.
-- Seprate items via spaces.
+- Seperate items via spaces.
 - for example "//timeout-2000 num-5"
 - num represented number of test cases to be formed
 - If you dont specify timeout then by default it set to "2000" milliseconds.